gagatek-dev/Gagatek/README.md

 * 💡 **Radical Simplicity:** A minimalist core, zero external dependencies, and distribution as a single, native binary.
 Gagatek is designed to be effortlessly embedded into any application—from PHP and Java to React Native.

 * 🧠 **Efficient by Design:** Engineered from the ground up for a minimal memory and CPU footprint.
 It's ideal for edge computing, IoT devices, mobile applications, and anywhere else where resources are precious.

+### Ideal Use Cases

+Gagatek is built for scenarios where immediate data insights create a competitive advantage.

+* **⚡ Real-Time Analytics Dashboards:** Power interactive, sub-second dashboards directly from raw data without the need for complex, slow, and expensive data warehousing infrastructure.

+* **🛒 Next-Generation E-commerce:** Enable dynamic pricing, real-time fraud detection, and instant sales reporting without slowing down the main transactional database.
+Give your store an analytical edge.

+* **🧑‍💻 Interactive Data Exploration for Professionals:** Empower analysts, data scientists, and business leaders to explore large datasets on their own machines.
+Get answers in milliseconds, not minutes, and make data-driven decisions faster than ever before.

+* **📱 Embedded Analytics (IoT & Mobile):** Perform complex analytics directly on edge devices or in mobile applications, providing powerful insights without relying on a constant cloud connection.

 ### Project Status